zhengyangWang1/zhengyangWang1/README.md

 - ⚡This is my blog: https://zhengyangwang1.github.io/ , welcome to get to know me better

-- 🔭 I’m currently working on [Github hotel-ac-control-system](https://github.com/zhengyangWang1/hotel-ac-control-system)
+- 🔭 I’m currently working on [Github NNDL_Project](https://github.com/zhengyangWang1/NNDL_Project)

-- 🌱 I’m currently learning Django and Vue
+- 🌱 I’m currently learning OS and Database

 - ❓ Ask me about anything related to AI and related technologies